whoatemycookie/gene-expression-qtl/_episodes/06-map-many-eqtls.md

 <img src="../fig/rmd-06-qtl_heatmap-1.png" alt="plot of chunk qtl_heatmap" width="612" style="display: block; margin: auto;" />

 > ## Challenge
-> What do the qtl scans for all gene exression traits look like?
-> Don't worry, we've done the qtl scans for you!!!
+> What do the qtl scans for all gene exression traits look like? *Note:* Don't worry, we've done the qtl scans for you!!!
-> You can read in this file, `..data/gene.norm_qtl_all.genes.Rdata`, which are the `scan1` results for all gene expression traits.
+> You can read in this file, `../data/gene.norm_qtl_all.genes.Rdata`, which are the `scan1` results for all gene expression traits.
 >
 > > ## Solution
 > >
 > >
 > > ~~~
-> > load("..data/gene.norm_qtl_all.genes.Rdata")
+> > load("../data/gene.norm_qtl_all.genes.Rdata")
 > >
 > > lod_threshold = 6
 > > peaks = find_peaks(scan1_output = qtl,